swati-guthub/BB84-quantum-key-distribution-simulation/README.md

 - use qiskit if feeling fancy

   about me
-  hi!
+  Hi!
 I'm swati choudhary, 2nd year electrical engineering student who got curious about quantum stuff, typed BB84 on google and ended up here